ocaml/dune/doc/usage.rst

 Finding external libraries
 ==========================

-When a library is not available in the workspace, jbuilder will look it up in the installed world, and expect it to be already compiled.
+When a library is not available in the workspace, dune will look it up in the installed world, and expect it to be already compiled.

 It looks up external libraries using a specific list of search pathes.
 A